robertbasic/robertbasic.com-hugo/content/blog/what-implements-an-interface.md

 ## An example

 Say, we're creating a queuing system for an RSS feed reader.
 We can tell the queue to queue the feed URLs.
-Based on our needs, we can use something like RabbitMq, or a database, to use as a queuing mechanism.
+Depending on our needs, we can use something like RabbitMq, or a database, to use as a queuing mechanism.

-As we don't know yet what the mechanism will be, we create an interface for it:
+We haven't decided on that yet, but either way, we start with an interface for this imaginary queue:

 ``` php
 <?php declare(strict_types=1);